 - How can the manuscript be improved?
 Which of these improvements (if any) are required to make the manuscript acceptable?
 Please be as specific as possible.
 (Note that it is not necessary to suggest improvements to English language usage, as the editors work closely with authors of accepted papers to improve this aspect of the presentation.)

 Please be aware of the following as you write your report:

-- Cover letters: If you wish to convey comments to the editor that need not be shared with the submitter or other reviewers—including, for instance, comments otherwise in violation of the preceding remarks on "Tone"—you should do so in a cover letter, and indicate any specific comments which should not be conveyed to the author.
-Cover letters are entirely optional.
+- Information for the editor: If you wish to convey comments to the editor that need not be shared with the submitter or other reviewers—including, for instance, comments otherwise in violation of the preceding remarks on "Tone"—you may do so in the box labeled "confidential remarks for the editor."